harbour/core/harbour/contrib/examples/hscript/readme.txt

 HarbourScript Alfa Edition
 --------------------------

-Inside this zip file you will find HarbourScript package.
-This should be unzipped to TESTS\WORKING\HSCRIPT directory in order to work w/o any changes.
+Inside this .zip file you will find HarbourScript package.
+This should be unzipped to /tests/working/hscript directory in order to work w/o any changes.

-To make the HarbourScript Translator, hscript.exe, use MAKEHS.BAT.
+To make the HarbourScript Translator, hscript.exe, use makehs.bat.
 If you are going to test offline, there's no need to make it, it will be done automatically for you (Batch Power<g>).
 To test it, you'll have the following options: